jpsutton/headset-charge-indicator-qt/README.md

 [BSD 2-Clause License]: https://opensource.org/licenses/bsd-license.php

+## Credits

+This Qt6/KDE version is based on the original [headset-charge-indicator](https://github.com/centic9/headset-charge-indicator) by [centic9](https://github.com/centic9).

+The original author deserves full credit for the concept, design, and initial implementation.
+This fork focuses specifically on providing enhanced KDE Plasma integration through Qt6 while maintaining compatibility with the HeadsetControl backend.

 ## Like it?

-If you like my software please star the repository.
+If you like this Qt6/KDE version, please star this repository.

-If you find this application useful and would like to support it, you can [Sponsor the author](https://github.com/sponsors/centic9)
+If you found the original concept useful, please also star [the original repository](https://github.com/centic9/headset-charge-indicator) by [centic9](https://github.com/centic9).